Petronas Towers: Suria KLCC

 Suria KLCC is a 140000 m2 upscale retail center at the foot of the Petronas Towers.
 It features mostly foreign luxury goods and high-street labels.
 Its attractions include an art gallery, an underwater aquarium and also a Science center.
 Boasting approximately 300 stores, Suria KLCC is touted as one of the largest shopping malls in Malaysia.
 The Petronas Philharmonic Hall, also built at the base of the towers, is frequently associated with Suria KLCC's floorspace.
-During holidays or celebration days, Suria KLCC is the top spot to see the beautiful decorations especially at the main entrances and also in Centre Court.
-It also promotes the uniqueness and beauty of Malaysia’s cultural diversity towards the visitors.
+During holidays or celebration days, Suria KLCC is the top spot to see the decorations especially at the main entrances and also in Centre Court.
+It also promotes the uniqueness and beauty of Malaysia's cultural diversity towards the visitors.

 KLCC Park

 Spanning 17 acre below the building is the KLCC Park with jogging and walking paths, a fountain with incorporated light show, wading pools, and a children's playground.